If you’re in your thirties with kids, and you’re wanting to expose the magic of 90s movies to them, this post is for you.

 A heist gone wrong results in various people scouring a snowy mountain range in search for the cash.
 The trailer didn’t do a lot for me, but it’s an action/adventure film that may peek the interests of some.

 Another Hanks film, and one I’ve seen too.
 It’s about a lawyer who is fired from a very successful position because he is a homosexual diagnosed with AIDs.
 He hires an excellent lawyer (Denzel Washington) to take his employers to court.
-I remember being disappointed because I was expecting more lively courtroom scenes like in A Few Good Men.
-It had the potential to be heart-racing, but lacked smart courtroom tactics and intensity.
+I remember being disappointed because I was expecting more lively courtroom scenes like in

 Another personal favourite of mine – we studied this film relentlessly at high school.
 It’s cleverly made, featuring Denzel Washington, an investigative journalist, and Julia Roberts, a law student who is being targeted for digging too deep into a case that powerful people want buried.
 If you can stay tuned into the slower pace of 90s thrillers, you’ll find it’s a brilliant film with lots of twists.